-The Company owns main units for refining, segregating, and converting the crude oil components to a set of finished oil derivatives, it also owns Jordan Lube-Oil Manufacturing Company (a subsidiary), in addition to Jordan Liquefied Petroleum Gas Manufacturing and Filling Company (a subsidiary), and Jordan Petroleum Products Marketing Company (a subsidiary), and these companies are wholly owned by Jordan Petroleum Refinery Company, and the interim condensed consolidated financial information covers all operations of the refining units and subsidiaries owned directly and indirectly by the company.
+The Company owns main units for refining, segregating, and converting the crude oil components to a set of finished petroleum products, it also owns Jordan Lube-Oil Manufacturing Company (a subsidiary), in addition to Jordan Liquefied Petroleum Gas Manufacturing and Filling Company (a subsidiary), and Jordan Petroleum Products Marketing Company (a subsidiary), and these companies are wholly owned by Jordan Petroleum Refinery Company, and the interim condensed consolidated financial information covers all the operations of refining units and the activities of the subsidiaries Companies owned directly and indirectly by the company.

-In addition to refining, producing, manufacturing, and importing oil derivatives, the Company transports and distributes oil derivatives to some consumers who receive these supplies directly from the Company and it also repair, maintains, and imports the gas cylinders, and it also, imports, fills, and distributes the liquefied gas through Jordan Liquefied Petroleum Gas Manufacturing and Filling Company, and Jordan Lube-Oil Manufacturing Company (a subsidiary) produces, mixes, fills, and markets lube-oil products.
-Moreover, Jordan Petroleum Products Marketing Company (a subsidiary) imports, distributes, supplies, and sells finished oil derivatives to its affiliated stations, other stations, and other parties, in addition to maintenance operations for these stations.
+In addition to importing crude oil, refining and producing it, manufacturing, importing, transporting, distributing, marketing and storing finished petroleum products, the Company repairs, maintains, and imports the gas cylinders, and it also, imports, fills, and distributes the liquefied gas through Jordan Liquefied Petroleum Gas Manufacturing and Filling Company (a subsidiary that is wholly owned), and Jordan Lube-Oil Manufacturing Company (a subsidiary and wholly owned) imports ,produces, mixes, fills, and markets lube-oil products.
+Moreover, Jordan Petroleum Products Marketing Company (a subsidiary that is wholly owned) imports, distributes, supplies, and sells finished petroleum products to its affiliated stations, other stations, and other parties that supply finished petroleum products through it, in addition to maintenance operations for these stations.

 According to the concession termination agreement with the Jordanian Government, dated February 25, 2008, the Company has to segregate some of its activities through establishing new companies that are wholly or partially owned by Jordan Petroleum Refinery Company.
-During the year 2008, the Company established two wholly owned subsidiaries by Jordan Petroleum Refinery Company which are Jordan Liquefied Petroleum Gas Manufacturing and Filling Company and Jordan Lube Oil Manufacturing Company, in order to separate the gas filling and Lube Oil production activities, and since the company has obtained the necessary licenses from the Energy and Minerals Regulatory Commission to practice these activities at the beginning of March 2022, the company activated the Jordan Lube Oil Manufacturing Company operation and annexed the entire lube oil activity and oil factory to it starting April 1, 2022, and it has activated Jordan Liquefied Petroleum Gas Manufacturing and Filling Company as of January 1, 2023 and annexed all the activities of liquefied gas (except for the gas production activity) of this company, including the three gas stations (Amman, Irbid, and Zarga) and a workshop for the repair and maintenance of gas cylinders as operating facilities for this company, and the company is still negotiating with the government on the amount of commission for the gas activity, which reflects a rate of return on investment of 12% annually in accordance with Council of Ministers Decision No. (7633) adopted in its meeting held on April 30, 2018 noting that the Company established Jordan Petroleum Products Marketing Company (JPPMC) during year 2013, in which it is wholly owned by Jordan Petroleum Refinery Company.
+During the year 2008, the Company established two wholly owned subsidiaries by Jordan Petroleum Refinery Company which are Jordan Liquefied Petroleum Gas Manufacturing and Filling Company and Jordan Lube Oil Manufacturing Company, in order to separate the gas filling and Lube Oil production activities, and since the company has obtained the necessary licenses from the Energy and Minerals Regulatory Commission to practice these activities at the beginning of March 2022, the company activated the Jordan Lube Oil Manufacturing Company operation and annexed the entire lube oil activities and oil factory to it starting April 1, 2022, and it has activated Jordan Liquefied Petroleum Gas Manufacturing and Filling Company as of January 1, 2023 and annexed all the activities of liquefied gas (except for the gas production activity) of this company, including the three gas stations (Amman, Irbid, and Zarqa) and a workshop for the repair and maintenance of gas cylinders as operating facilities for this company, noting that the company is still negotiating with the government on the amount of commission for the gas activity, which reflects a rate of return on investment of 12% annually in accordance with Council of Ministers Decision No. (7633) adopted in its meeting held on April 30, 2018 in addition the Company established Jordan Petroleum Products Marketing Company (JPPMC) during the year 2013 to act as its marketing department in which it is a subsidiary that is wholly owned by Jordan Petroleum Refinery Company.